Updated March 2023

-If you only want to block out (instead of remove) the listening device you have several options…
+If you only want to block out the listening device instead of removing it, you have several options…

-- To block a listening device which uses a battery, replace the batteries with dead batteries.
+- To block a listening device that uses a battery, replace the batteries with dead batteries.

-- To block a listening device which is mains powered, unplug it.
+- To block a listening device that is mains powered, unplug it.

 - One other solution you may see being sold is the ultrasonic microphone jammer.
 Read Do Ultrasonic Microphone Jammers Work? before you purchase one.

 There is no 100% when discussing security and privacy.
-It is the age old question of, “How high do we build the wall great leader?”
-The answer, “Just high enough to keep them out!”
+It is the age-old question of, “How high do we build the wall, great leader?”
+The answer is, “Just high enough to keep them out!”